Typing Fallback Functions: A Semantic Approach to Type Safe Smart Contracts: Introduction

 This is unsurprising, because the fallback function enables a limited form of \emph{reflection}, or at least introspection, which is notoriously difficult to handle using a syntactic type system.
-The source of this problem is that the fallback function is invoked when a non-existing method is called, and the body of the fallback function can then use information about the failed call to determine how the computation shall proceed.
+The source of this problem is that the fallback function is invoked when a method call \emph{fails}, because the called method does not exist, and the body of the fallback function can then use information \emph{about} the failed call to determine how the computation shall proceed.
 This information is only available at runtime, hence it cannot be assigned a static type able to distinguish between the safe and unsafe usages of this construct.
+We shall explain these problems better and illustrate our proposal by using a concrete example in Section~\ref{sec:motEx}.

 The difficulty in handling the fallback function is a prime example of a more general shortcoming of the standard, syntactic approach to type soundness \cite{wright_felleisen1994subject_reduction}, namely that it tends to equate `well-typedness' (a syntactic property) with `safety' (a semantic, or behavioural, property).
 Specifically, in the syntactic approach, one defines a syntactic predicate, well-typedness, by means of syntax-driven type rules.
 These rules are defined \emph{a priori} and then subsequently shown to \emph{imply} safety, but they are not \emph{derived} from the notion of safety itself.
-This makes the syntactic approach incapable of reasoning about programs or constructs that behave safely at runtime, but for which the difference between safe and unsafe usages is not a purely syntactic property.
+This makes the syntactic approach incapable of reasoning about programs or constructs that \emph{behave} safely at runtime, but for which the difference between safe and unsafe usages is not a purely syntactic property.
 Examples of such constructs include inline assembly, pointer arithmetics, reflection, and, indeed, the fallback function.